RaresRacsan/PlainTextEditor/README.md

 - **Bracket Matching**: Automatically closes the bracket.
 - **Find and Replace**: Find a string and replace it with something else if you want.
 - **Customizable text color for C++ editor**: Select any color for any of the keywords or revert to default.
+- **Bookmarks**: Bookmark any line of code, it helps you find it easier.

 ## Keyboard Shortcuts
 - **Ctrl + N**: New File.